Ra1n60w/Auto-Explode-TNT/README.md

-This is a datapack for Minecraft and it works in Minecraft 1.20.x.
+This is a datapack for Minecraft and it works in Minecraft 1.20.x (After 23w18a).

 It can make TNTs you places lit automatically.